MarGhaf/Data-Analysis-on-Movies-Profitability/README.md

 - Make movie with running time between 70-90 min.

 ### Future work
-- Study on running time has changed during the time.
+- Studying on effect of running time on reducing the cinemas showtimes and its impact on box office performance.